IOS 12: Exposure Notification API

-On December 14, 2020, Apple released iOS 12.5, which includes the Exposure Notification API (backported from iOS 13) that provides access to the Apple / Google privacy-preserving contact tracing system that Apple have developed jointly with Google.
+On December 14, 2020, Apple released iOS 12.5, which includes the Exposure Notification API (backported from iOS 13) that provides access to the privacy-preserving contact tracing system that Apple have developed jointly with Google.
 This is provided to support digital contact tracing which came to light during the COVID-19 pandemic.

+Hardware components verification

+Since iPhone XS, iPhone XR and iOS 12, iPhone verifies hardware components on every boot time; if a non-Apple screen and/or non-Apple battery is found, iOS will display “non-genuine screen” and/or “non-genuine battery” prompt on iOS settings, and the battery health information is unavailable.
+Later, iOS 18.1 now allows display battery health information of a non-Apple battery.

 App features

 Messages

 Messages in iOS 12 introduces a new type of customizable Animoji called "Memoji" which allows a user to create a 3D character of themselves.
-Apple also introduced Koala, Tiger, Ghost, and T-Rex Animojis.
+Apple also introduced koala, tiger, ghost, and T-Rex Animojis.
 In addition, Apple added new text and GIF effects similar to those found on other social media applications.

 FaceTime

 FaceTime gains support for Animoji and Memoji, as well as new text and GIF effects similar to those found on other social media applications and in the Messages application.

 iOS 12.1, released on October 30, 2018, adds the ability to include up to 32 people in a FaceTime conversation.
-This feature is only supported with video by devices with the Apple A8X or Apple A9 chip or later; it is only supported for audio on iPhone 5S, iPhone 6, and iPhone 6 Plus, and is not available at all on iPad Mini 2, iPad Mini 3, and iPad Air.
-Group FaceTime was disabled on January 28, 2019 due to a software bug that allowed calls to be answered by the caller rather than the recipient, allowing video and audio to be transmitted unless the call was declined.
+This feature is only supported with video by devices with the Apple A8X or Apple A9 chip or later; it is only supported for audio on iPhone 5s, iPhone 6, and iPhone 6 Plus, and is not available at all on iPad Mini 2, iPad Mini 3, and iPad Air (1st generation).
+Group FaceTime was disabled on January 28, 2019, due to a software bug that allowed calls to be answered by the caller rather than the recipient, allowing video and audio to be transmitted unless the call was declined.
 The functionality got restored on February 7, 2019, with the release of iOS 12.1.4.
 Group FaceTime remains disabled on devices running iOS 12 that are affected by the bug.